 1. Age 18 years or older.
-2. Diagnosis of primary CAD on the basis of the presence of all the following criteria: - a.
+2. Diagnosis of primary CAD on the basis of the presence of all the following criteria at screening: - a.
 Signs of hemolysis with abnormal values for at least 2 of the following hemolytic markers: - i.
-Reduced haptoglobin level ($< LLN$). - ii.
-Elevated LDH level ($> ULN$). - iii.
-Elevated indirect bilirubin level ($> ULN$; $> 3 \times ULN$ for patients with Gilbert-Meulengracht syndrome). - iv.
-Increased ARC (above the ULN). - b.
+Reduced haptoglobin level (< LLN). - ii.
+Elevated LDH level (> ULN). - iii.
+Elevated indirect bilirubin level (> ULN; > 3 x ULN for patients with Gilbert-Meilengracht syndrome).

+iv.
+Increased ARC (above the ULN).

+- b.
 Monospecific direct antiglobulin test strongly positive for C3d. - c.
 Cold agglutinin titer ≥ 64 at 4°C .

-3. Hb level ≤ 9 g/dL.
-4. An absolute neutrophil count ≥ 1500 cells/ mm^3 at screening.
+3. Hb level ≤ 9 g/dL at screening.
+4. An absolute neutrophil count ≥ 1500 cells/mm 3 at screening.
 5. Documented results from bone marrow biopsy within 1 year of screening with lymphoproliferative infiltration $\leq 20\%$.
 Patients who have not received a bone marrow biopsy within 1 year of their screening visit or for whom bone marrow biopsy reports are incomplete or unavailable will be required to receive a bone marrow biopsy to determine eligibility.

-6. Body weight \leq 100 kg.
+6. Body weight ≤ 100 kg.
 7. Either have vaccination against S. pneumoniae, N. meningitidis (Types A, C, W, Y, and B), and H. influenzae (Type B) within 2 years prior to screening or agree to receive vaccination during screening as follows: - First dose of vaccine against N. meningitidis Types A, C, W, and Y at least 2 weeks prior to start of study drug with second dose 2 months later (Study Day 57), and then boosters every 5 years. - First dose of the vaccine against N. meningitidis Type B at least 2 weeks prior to start of study drug with a second dose after at least 1 month (Study Day 29).
 First booster dose 1 year later, and then additional booster doses every 2 to 3 years. - S. pneumoniae: PCV13 and/or PPSV23 as per ACIP guidelines for adults or children with immunocompromising conditions. - H. influenzae Type B: 1 dose at least 2 weeks prior to start of study drug.

 Vaccination is mandatory unless documented evidence exists that patients are nonresponders to vaccination.
-Patients who were not previously vaccinated should not receive multiple vaccines on the same day.
+Vaccinations should be administered following the ACIP recommendations for adults or children with complement deficiencies and/or immunocompromising conditions.